Plachtaa/seed-vc/README.md

 - `save-every` is the number of steps to save the model checkpoint
 - `num-workers` is the number of workers for data loading, set to 0 for Windows

+4. If training accidentially stops, you can resume training by running the same command again, the training will continue from the last checkpoint.
+(Make sure `run-name` and `config` arguments are the same so that latest checkpoint can be found)

-4. After training, you can use the trained model for inference by specifying the path to the checkpoint and config file.
+5. After training, you can use the trained model for inference by specifying the path to the checkpoint and config file.
     - They should be under `./runs/<run-name>/`, with the checkpoint named `ft_model.pth` and config file with the same name as the training config file.
     - You still have to specify a reference audio file of the speaker you'd like to use during inference, similar to zero-shot usage.